nebulabio/fda/cheatsheet.md

   <dd>Means something is suggested or recommended, but not required.</dd>

   <dt>Intended use</dt>
   <dd>"refers to the 'objective intent' of those responsible for labeling the product.
-Intent is determined by such persons' expressions or may be shown by the circumstances surrounding the distribution of the article" ([DN1723&sect;II](http://www.fda.gov/medicaldevices/deviceregulationandguidance/guidancedocuments/ucm253307.htm))</dd>
+Intent is determined by such persons' expressions or may be shown by the circumstances surrounding the distribution of the article" (<a href="http://www.fda.gov/medicaldevices/deviceregulationandguidance/guidancedocuments/ucm253307.htm">DN1723&sect;II</a>)</dd>
 </dl>

 ## Abbreviations

 <dl>
   <dt>CFR</dt>
-  <dd>[Code of Federal Regulations](http://www.gpo.gov/fdsys/browse/collectionCfr.action?collectionCode=CFR).
+  <dd><a href="http://www.gpo.gov/fdsys/browse/collectionCfr.action?collectionCode=CFR">Code of Federal Regulations</a>.
 A common citation you'll see.
 It is the "codification of the general and permanent rules" published by the government.
-You can browse an online version at the [eCFR.gov website](http://www.ecfr.gov/cgi-bin/ECFR?page=browse).</dd>
+You can browse an online version at the <a href="http://www.ecfr.gov/cgi-bin/ECFR?page=browse">eCFR.gov website</a>.</dd>

   <dt>IVDs</dt>
-  <dd>*in vitro* diagnostic devices.</dd>
+  <dd><i>in vitro</i> diagnostic devices.</dd>

   <dt>RUO and IUO</dt>
   <dd>Research Use Only, Investigational Use Only</dd>